What Happens If You Witness A Crime In Singapore? 4 Things To Do

 by 8 April 2021Knowledge & Insights

-But while the experience may be nerve-racking for you, it’s important to remember that your eyewitness account could play a key role in helping exonerate someone who is falsely accused, or be a critical piece of evidence that puts the guilty party behind bars.
+But while the experience may be nerve-racking for you, it’s important to remember that your eyewitness account could play a key role in helping exonerate someone falsely accused, or be a critical piece of evidence that puts the guilty party behind bars.

 Who Is A Witness?